This page only shows real questions people have asked, not the questions we wish people would ask.

 PlainLanguagePro is a certification trademark, similar to the well known ‘Australian Made’ or ‘Woolmark’ trademarks.
 It shows an information product, a document or web text, meets the trademark rules or standards.
 These rules have been reviewed and approved by the ACCC and IP Australia.

 Authorised certifiers assess whether a document meets the standards.
-To become a certifier a person must have completed a recognised training course, answer the questions on the application form, and submit three example documents.
+To become a certifier a person must have completed a plain language training course, answer the questions on the application form, and submit three example documents.
 Existing certifiers check that new certifiers have the competence to make judgements about a document.
 There is no charge to become a certifier, but there are some ongoing obligations.

 When a document is certified it must be registered and uploaded.
 There is a small fee for this: $30 – $90 + gst depending on certification level.
 Documents are randomly selected for QA reviews to make sure the standards are being applied consistently by all certifiers.